Keynecta/keynecta.com/content/training/online-osha-compliance.md

       collaboration and evaluation to ensure employees accurately understand all competencies.
 Training materials are accessible to employees for future reference when they need a refresher.

+      Constant improvement and education is more important to us than passing a compliance training test.
+Stop finger pointing and provide employees the training and resources necessary to succeed.
     image:
       image_url: /uploads/industrial-control-room.jpeg
       image_alt: Employees wearing safety vest looking at computers.